 Education has been described as the 'heartbeat' of BAUS; it is the Association's core business.
-In 2024 BAUS will:
+In 2024 BAUS:

-- deliver a full calendar of events including educational courses, targeted sub-specialty meetings and a three-day annual scientific meeting. - establish a new structure to guide, evaluate and optimise BAUS's educational offer.
+- delivered a full calendar of events including educational courses, targeted sub-specialty meetings and a three-day annual scientific meeting. - established a new structure to guide, evaluate and optimise BAUS's educational offer.